-Polyurethane (or PU for short) is one of the most versatile synthetic materials on the market.
-Its uses span a never-ending list of applications, from machinery and appliances to car parts, and even bedding.
+The versatility of polyurethane (or PU for short) one of the most versatile synthetic materials on the market lies in its never-ending list of applications, from machinery and appliances to car parts, and even bedding.
 Polyurethane is also widely used in footwear – especially safety footwear.

 Polyurethanes are formed by reacting a polyol (an alcohol with more than two reactive hydroxyl groups per molecule) with a diisocyanate or a polymeric isocyanate in the presence of suitable catalysts and additives (American Chemistry Council).